Outbound sales: definition, process and strategies

 To understand SaaS sales, let’s define software as a service (SaaS).
 This is where software businesses sell their product through a subscription-based pricing model.

-Customers can access SaaS software directly from the cloud instead of installing it onto their computers or devices.
-Not only is this convenient, but the model also minimizes potential storage issues on your device due to extra clutter from installing software.
+Customers can access SaaS software directly from the cloud instead of installing it on their computers or devices.
+This is convenient and minimizes potential storage issues on devices due to extra clutter from installing software.

 SaaS sales is selling software using this model. 📈

-However, there are ways in which SaaS sales development is unique.
-For instance, SaaS sales has no physical or tangible product.
+However, SaaS sales development is unique in some ways.
+For instance, SaaS sales have no physical or tangible product.

 What is the payment model for SaaS?